DD2480group1/assignment2/README.md

 Injecting terminal commands with Runtime and then looks at the exit code after running ***mvn test*** to see if all tests passed.

 ### Notification

-## The Compilation for this project has been implemented and unit-tested in the following way -
+The Pre-requisites for the implementation of Notification are the following -
-1. Use the CompileProject() and check which system is being used.
-If it is windows, a different code will be used
-2. We virtually execute commands to the terminal.
-3. Since, we want the results, we save it from the buffer system and return the results which are then used for the Email Notification.

-The Compilation has been unit-tested in the  following way -
-    - Test if the cloning of the repository works
-    - Tets to check if compile class returns an errorCode 0.
-If it i 0, then we know it is correct

-## Test Execution has been implemented and unit-tested in the following way -
-1. When we have a different test, we test it by returning certain variables and an error code.

-The Test Execution has been unit-tested in the following way -
-    - Test if the RepoURL is retrieved correctly from test file
-    - Test if the email is retrieved correctly from test file
-    - Test if the commit-ID is retrieved correctly from the test file
-    - Test if the commit-message is retrieved correctly from the test file

-## Notification has been implemented and unit-tested in the following way -
+- Eclipse IDE
+- Java Runtime Environment

+In order to the implement the notification feature, the following steps were followed -
-1. The Dependencies were added to the POM file
+1. A default POM file is created and the dependency 'javax.mail.jar 1.6.2' is added to the POM file
+2. A package 'com.sendemail' is created with a class 'SendEmail'
-2. We imported the following packages and classes for the code to work
+3. The following packages and classes are imported for the code to work
     - import java.util.Properties
     - import javax.mail.Message
     - import javax.mail.MessagingException